maia-score/documentation/docs/paths/datasources/get.md

 slug: datasources-get
 title: Find all the datasource records
 sidebar_label: GET
-description: Used to fetch information about all the datasource records where customers and their payments historial is stored.
+description: Used to fetch information about all the datasource records where Customer and their Payment historial is stored.
 ---

 <!-- prettier-ignore-start -->